 Coping with our COPD lives can be difficult and takes our energy, as well as saps our strength.
 Fatigue for some is draining.
 Some COPDers who are in early and moderate stages might not experience those things yet.
 Yet all might be aware of the struggles.

 Someone may have passed away, or someone else is getting a divorce.
 A grandchild may be missing.
 The COPDer is facing an exacerbation and ends up in the hospital.
 Your husband lost his job.
 Your mom has cancer, maybe you have cancer.
 How do we do this?
 How do we do the hard things?

 I realize that these will not affect everyone and maybe not you.
 Maybe this hits 3 other people that read this.
 It can be so overwhelming, what do we do now?

-About now, you will realize that others are affected with this too.
+About now, you will realize that others are affected by this too.

 Somehow you might find that others are wanting and needing your help and attention.
 Talk and share, that’s a good start.
 How are you doing when you are alone again?
 Remember to breathe in 1-2-3 out slowly 1-2-3-4.

 When it seems that you do not feel like exercising or watching your diet, is the most important time to do so.
 You might feel like life is closing in on you.
 Breathe, then get busy living.
 It seems that often we are on the defense with our bodies, for example: we are having an off day, that’s the time to fight these things that are giving us bad feelings or affecting our health.
 It’s much healthier to get on the offensive.
 It’s better to care for our lives while we are in charge.
 We will stay in charge unless we give our lives to someone else.

 Being on the offense gives us an opportunity to feel strong enough to stand up to ourselves and to face whatever comes our way.
 Maybe we can feel strong enough to reach out to others, who are struggling as well.

 It may take time